carlslatter16/HumanPassFuzzer/README.md

 # HumanPassFuzzer
 ## Educational Purposes Only! #
 A project made to illustrate the capability to itterate through common human behaviours when choosing a password.
-A proof of concept of my understanding of hashcat rules
+A PoC showing my understanding of hashcat rules.

 ## Prerequisites
  * Python3 (sudo apt-get install python3)